Shruti (actress): Early life

-Shruti was born as Girija on 18 September 1975 into a family of Kannada theatre artists in Hassan, Karnataka, India.
-Her father J. V. Krishna owned a theatre company and married twin sisters Radha and Rukmini who had joined his troupe as artists.
+Shruti was born as Girija on 18 September 1975 into a family of Kannada theatre artists in Bangalore, Karnataka.
+Her father G. V. Krishna owned a theatre company and married twin sisters Radha and Rukmini who had joined his troupe as artists.
 Shruti's elder brother Sharan is a leading actor in Kannada cinema, while her sister Usha is younger to her.
 Since they have two mothers, the subject about who is their biological mother has generated curiosity among the media and public over the years.
 However, both Sharan and Shruti have asserted that they consider both to be their biological mother.
 Shruti spent most of her early life in Puttur where she pursued her basic schooling.